Impact of the Arab Spring: Maldives

 Early on 1 May 2011, protests began in the Maldives as thousands of protesters demonstrated in Male demanding that President Mohamed Nasheed step down.
 Police were sent in to break up the protests.
-Dozens were injured and many people were arrested during the demonstrations.
+Dozens were injured and a number of people were arrested during the demonstrations.
 Protests continued the following day too.
 The main causes for the protests were soaring food prices and rising unemployment.
 The main opposition party in the nation, the DRP (Maldivian People's Party), said that "currency devaluation has increased the price of essentials".
 Protests continued for a week but temporarily died down.

 Protests again began late in the year and led to the resignation of the president in February 2012 which is debated amongst legal experts and in the diplomatic arena as a coup.
 A report by an independent team of international lawyers and human rights experts headed by Associate Professor of International Law at Copenhagen University Anders Henriksen is available.